FIWARE/tutorials.Step-by-Step/docs/iot-sensors.md

 meaningful way.

-The state information held within each device, as it will eventually be seen within the Context Broker is defined in in the diagram below:
+The state information held within each device, as it will eventually be seen within the Context Broker is defined in the diagram below:

 ![](https://fiware.github.io/tutorials.IoT-Sensors/img/entities.png)